Search our Site

 All cancer is genetic, but not all cancer is inherited.
 This means that all cancer is the product of pathogenic changes (what used to be called mutations) in one or more genes that result in uncontrollable cell growth.
 However, most of these genetic changes are acquired and not inherited from a parent.
 In fact, only about 5-10% of breast cancer and about 15% of ovarian cancer is thought to be the result of an inherited pathogenic/likely pathogenic (P/LP) variant in a cancer predisposition gene.1 Often cancer predisposition genes have roles in regulating cell growth (tumor suppressor genes) or repairing damaged DNA.
 About 1 in 3 Canadians will develop cancer in their lifetime.
 All individuals have at least an average risk to develop cancer, but with additional risk factors (Figure 1), including an inherited risk, some Canadians have an increased lifetime risk of cancer.

 Individuals with an inherited predisposition to cancer have a significantly increased risk for breast (2-6x) and/or ovarian (10-30x) cancer.
 The actual risk depends upon which gene has a P/LP variant as well as personal and family history factors.
 Not every individual with an inherited predisposition will develop cancer (reduced penetrance) and not every individual in a single family will develop the same cancer or have the same age of onset (variable expressivity).
 Because of the overlap in clinical presentation (genetic heterogeneity) of many hereditary cancer predisposition conditions and with advances in genomic sequencing, genetic testing by multi-gene panel is more efficient and cost-effective than testing one or two genes at a time.
-This resource will explore hereditary breast/ovarian cancer predisposition and the role of primary care practitioners.
+This resource will explore hereditary breast and ovarian cancer predisposition and the role of primary care practitioners.

 Genomic centres across Canada have their own criteria for referral and genetic testing.
-Check out the GECKO site for how to contact your local genomics centre and for links to provincial breast cancer screening programs.
+Check out the GECKO site for how to contact your local genomics centre and for links to provincial breast cancer screening programs

-General personal/family history cancer predisposition red flags:
+General personal/family history cancer predisposition considerations:

 • Multiple relatives (<3) with the same or related cancer diagnoses, on the same side of the family